 Hemisphere Season Diagram Angle of rays Length of day/night

-March Ма Irch
+Marc ch Ма irch

 Northern Spring Sun length of gle of rays and day/night re on Earth

 Southern Autumn

 Jun е Ju ine

 Northern Summer North war m because:

 Sun Sun high in the sky Long days to receive Sun

 Southern Winter South cool because:

 Sun low in the sky Long nights to lose heat

 Septen nber Sept ember

-Northern Autumn Sun The same angle of rays and length of day/night everywhere on Earth
+Northern Autumn Sun length of ne same angle of rays and length of day/night everywhere on Earth

 Southern Spring

 December Dece ember

 Northern Winter l because:

 Sun Sun low in the sky Long nights to lose heat

 Southern Summer m because:

 Sun high in the sky Long days to receive Sun

-There is not much seasonal change near the Equator, since the Sun always appears high in the sky; it therefore says warm all year.
+There is not much seasonal change near the Equator, since the Sun always appears high in the sky; it therefore stays warm all year.
 Seasonal variations are moderated by nearby bodies of water in the same way as daily temperatures.
 So, coastal areas normally remain cooler in summer than inland areas, but are warmer in winter.

-2.3.3 The phases of the moon
+2.3.3 The phases of the Moon

-Like the Earth, half the moon is lit by the Sun and half is always in darkness.
-The moon takes about 27 days to go around, or orbit, the Earth.
-When the half of the moon that is lit by the Sun faces the Earth, we can see the whole moon - this is called the full moon.
-As the moon continues its orbit, we see less and less of the lit side and more and more of the dark side.
-After around 13 days, the dark side of the moon is facing us, so we cannot see it at all - this is the new moon phase.
-After that, we see more and more of the lit side of the moon as it orbits back towards full moon phase again, as in Figures 2.4. and 2.5.
+Like the Earth, half the Moon is lit by the Sun and half is always in darkness.
+The Moon takes about 27 days to go around, or orbit, the Earth.
+When the half of the Moon that is lit by the Sun faces the Earth, we can see the whole Moon - this is called the full Moon.
+As the Moon continues its orbit, we see less and less of the lit side and more and more of the dark side.
+After around 13 days, the dark side of the Moon is facing us, so we cannot see it at all - this is the new Moon phase.
+After that, we see more and more of the lit side of the Moon as it orbits back towards Full Moon phase again, as in Figures 2.4. and 2.5.

 Figure 2.4.
-The phases of the moon
+The phases of the Moon

 Figure 2.5.
-The moon becoming full - a collage of three photographs
+The Moon becoming full - a collage of three photographs